AG11101/Pizzeria_Project_Clone/README.md

 - **League Page (Use Case 300)**
   The league view shows rankings and team performance statistics.
   Users can:
-  - View and fitler rankings
+  - View and filter rankings
   - Navigate back to home or Player pages
   Admins can:
   - Add, alter or delete rankings, teams and leagues